andresmiguel/aws-lambda-rds/README.md

 business logic inside a Lambda handler, instead you should create a separate module for that and can use a Lambda Layer to put it.

-The Lambda handler is written in Java, but it should work for other languages.
+The Lambda handler is written in Java, but it should work for Lambda handlers written in other languages.

 ### tfsec
 [tfsec](https://github.com/aquasecurity/tfsec) is a security scanner for Terraform code.